ARMmbed/mbed-os-5-docs/docs/api/rtos/events_tutorial.md

 queue.call(func, 1, 2, 3); // requires 13 words of storage (9+4)
 queue.call(func, 1, 2, 3); // fails
-// storage has been fragmented into 2 events with 11 and 13 words
+// storage has been fragmented into two events with 11 and 13 words
-// of storage, no space is left for an another 13 word event even though 2 words
+// of storage, no space is left for an another 13 word event even though two words
 // exist in the memory region
 ```